-With Kansas on the docket next week, this will be the 19th time that Colorado will play the Sunflower State schools in back-to-back games, the sixth straight year at that.
+This is the 19th time that Colorado will play the Sunflower State schools in back-to-back games, the sixth straight year at that; the Buffs are looking to split after losing at K-State last week.
 The Buffs have swept KU and KSU nine times in this fashion while dropping both games just three times (including 2006); the other six were split, with CU winning the front end five of those times.
 Twelve of the previous 18 times, the order had the Jayhawks up first.